takkujunjieli/takkujunjieli.github.io/_posts/2024-07-23-ds-timeseries-001.md

 ---

-# Getting Started: Predicting Time Series Data with Prophet
+## Getting Started: Predicting Time Series Data with Prophet

 **Introduction**

 Facebook Prophet is a powerful tool for forecasting time series data.
 It’s designed to handle missing data, outliers, and seasonal effects with ease.
 Here, we'll provide a hands-on example of using Prophet and discuss some important caveats.
+Check more on [docs](https://facebook.github.io/prophet/docs/quick_start.html).

-## Prophet vs. ARIMA
+### Prophet vs. ARIMA

-### 1. Modeling Components
+#### 1. Modeling Components
 **Facebook Prophet:**
 - **Trend:** Can handle non-linear trends and allows for multiple trend changes.
 - **Seasonality:** Automatically includes daily, weekly, and yearly seasonality.
 Custom seasonality can also be added.